openSUSE/news-o-o/_posts/2007-11-01-yast-tools-for-creating-installation-media-and-appliances.markdown

 To do this, there are in principle three YaST tools we can use:

-  1. the easiest way is to use the Ã¼ber-tool, called YaST product creator
+  1. the easiest way is to use the über-tool, called YaST product creator

   2. create just the add-on product using YaST add-on creator